Dilsv/mels/README.md

 ## Features

 ### Home page
 **Navigation bar**: The navigation bar has links to all the active pages for the user and are clearly labelled.
-The navigation bar has an 'active' style, when a nav link is hovered on to again clearly indicate to the user what they are about to click on.
+The navigation bar has an 'active' style, when a nav link is hovered on it or clicked on, it clearly indicates to the user what they are about to click on or what page they are currently on.

 If the user is logged in then the navigation bar shows 'logout' for pages that only authorised/registered users can visit & use, they are: 'Manage Reservations', 'Update Details' & 'Logout'.
 Otherwise, the user will be given the option to 'Register' or 'Login'.
 This change in the navbar ensures users are directed to pages they can use, preventing any frustration and also prompting the user to sign up for an account.
 Furthermore, it makes it abundantly clear what the logged-in status is to the user.

 ![]()